Defective Tire Lawsuit

 - Lack of warning labels: Tires must be labeled with various warnings and instructions to protect consumers from tire defects that lead to accidents and injuries.
 If tires are produced without these labels, they cannot be determined to be safe for use, putting people at risk of serious injury.

-- Improper casing ply labeling: Tires are labeled with information about when they were made by the company during production.
-If these labels are not properly attached, they can be pulled off during use, leading to tire failures.
+- Improper casing ply labeling: Tires are labeled with information about when the company made them during production.
+If these labels are not correctly attached, they can be pulled off during use and cause a defective tire.

 - Improper tread compound: The treads are designed to engage the grooves on the road and provide traction.
 If the tread compound is defective or improperly manufactured, it can result in uneven wear, which increases the risk of blowouts that cause accidents.